(COVID-19 and your wedding – last updated on 17th November 2020. Further updates as and when there are any changes to government advice/legislation).

 We know that there’s a lot of uncertainty around weddings (and life!) at the moment.
 We know it’s hugely stressful.

-Please speak to your venue (or registry office) as they’ll be able to advise how many guests they can actually accommodate, with social distancing.
-Remember, the 15 person total does NOT include anyone working, so as your photographers we can attend in addition to that.
+Once weddings are permitted, please speak to your venue (or registry office) as they’ll be able to advise how many guests they can actually accommodate, with social distancing.
+Prior to the latest lockdown, a maximum of 15 people (including the couple and guests, but not including anyone working, for example – us!) could attend a wedding.

 There is also a requirement for guests (but not the couple) to wear a face covering during the ceremony at a church, register office or venue.